briansworth/dev/_posts/2019-3-3-PowerShell-Encrypting-Passwords-Again.md

 <p>
-  You could use the Get-Random cmdlet to generate the key, however it is more secure to use the RNGCryptoServiceProvider object as it will be more random in it's number generation.
+  You could use the Get-Random cmdlet to generate the key, however it is more secure to use the RNGCryptoServiceProvider object as it will be more random in its number generation.
   Of course to be truly random,
   you would want to be using something less controlled than the CPU's clock, but that would potentially require special hardware and software.